-A student's registration may also be terminated on the grounds of academic insufficiency; in such cases, the academic insufficiency must be deemed to be irretrievable.

-For any student whose studies are to be terminated in this way, it is essential that (s)he has previously been referred by the Department to the Head of Academics for a formal interview and written warning that their studies are at risk of being terminated should the insufficiency continue.

-Should the insufficiency continue, or any conditions that were made at the above interview for the continuation of the student's studies not have been met, the student must be interviewed again by the Academic Head and issued with formal written notification of the termination and the reasons for it.
+- 5.4.1 A student's registration may also be terminated on the grounds of academic insufficiency; in such cases, the academic insufficiency must be deemed to be irretrievable. - 5.4.2 For any student whose studies are to be terminated in this way, it is essential that they have previously been referred by the Department to the Head of Academics for a formal interview and written warning that their studies are at risk of being terminated should the insufficiency continue. - 5.4.3 Should the insufficiency continue, or any conditions that were made at the above interview for the continuation of the student's studies not have been met, the student must be interviewed again by the Academic Head and issued with formal written notification of the termination and the reasons for it.
 Only the Academic Head and CEO / Principal are empowered to terminate a student's registration on the grounds of academic insufficiency.